Privacy Policy

 All information shared with me during counselling is treated as strictly confidential, except in the following circumstances where I have a legal or ethical obligation to break confidentiality:

-• If there is a risk of serious harm to yourself or others
+If there appears to be a risk of serious harm to yourself or others

-• If I am required to do so by law (e.g., terrorism or money laundering legislation)
+If I am required to do so by law (e.g., terrorism, drug trafficking or money laundering legislation)

 Wherever possible, I will try to speak with you before breaking confidentiality, unless there are safeguarding issues that prevent this.